reactivepixel/Depreciated-WDD-Hubot/README.md

 ## Local Development

-You can test hubot locally by running the following in a new terminal window.
+You can test hubot locally by running the following in a new terminal tab / window.
 First turn on the Bot's Brain server.

     $ redis-server